 - make sure you are paying the best possible price.

 Consistent, predictable and easily executable processes free up bandwidth.
 They reduce the 30% waste driven by workplace inefficiencies.
 They support quality control and repeatability in the most critical business operations, like customer support or financial management.
-Done well, they actually support agility – and don’t have to represent to represent the scrappy startup’s biggest fear: becoming a slow-moving, bureaucratic enterprise dinosaur.
+Done well, they actually support agility – and don’t have to represent the scrappy startup’s biggest fear: becoming a slow-moving, bureaucratic enterprise dinosaur.

 Want to add process but not sure where to start?